utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 **List** - Creates a list of all items sent to this block in the for or repeat sequence.

-**Finish** - Sends an event when the block is complete (when the for/repeat has been run for every item and they are all in a new list).
+**Finish** - Sends an event when the block is complete (when the for/repeat has been run for every item and they're all in a new list).

 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/63b898822e67b05a8333e16c)